-&lt;sup>132 See mainly in Part 2.3.
+131 See mainly in Part 2.3.
 Intellectual Property Rights Piracy, at 33.

-&lt;sup>133 Gibson, "A Look at the Compulsory License in Investment Arbitration: The Case of Indirect Expropriation," 3, 4.
+132 Gibson, "A Look at the Compulsory License in Investment Arbitration: The Case of Indirect Expropriation," 3, 4.

-&lt;sup>134 The number of experts on both intellectual property and international investment law is probably rather small.
+133 The number of experts on both intellectual property and international investment law is probably rather small.
 See Perkams and Hosking, "The Protection of Intellectual Property Rights Through International Investment Agreements: Only a Romance or True Love?," 2.

-&lt;sup>135 Cases in investment disputes are only regularly made available to the public by the Centre for the Settlement of Investment Disputes (ICSID).
-Other facilities often do not make awards public, and only after approval from the parties to the dispute.
-It thus seems likely that there are more cases, which are not known about due to the lack of transparency in investment treaty arbitration.
+134 Cases in investment disputes are only regularly made available to the public by the Centre for the Settlement of Investment Disputes (ICSID).
+Other facilities often do not make awards

-judiciaries, since public attention and claims by an investor that its property has been expropriated may infuriate the government to such an extent that it may mean the end of the firm's business activity in the country concerned.
+Not contesting these explanations for the current lack of cases, there may nevertheless be a number of other reasons that limit the usefulness of the provisions on the protection of IPRs under BITs in their current form.
+Violation of private investors' IPRs by states is a arguably a phenomenon predominantly occurring in developing countries (unlike environmental cases which have also been seen involving, for example, Canada).
+In such situations investors may be hesitant to enter into a public fight with the developing countries' governments, with often weak legal structures and dependent judiciaries, since public attention and claims by an investor that its property has been expropriated may infuriate the government to such an extent that it may mean the end of the firm's business activity in the country concerned.
 In countries such as China this is a high price to pay.
 Further, as has already been shown, protection of IPRs under BITs is the strongest where government acting is evident and thus a clear government responsibility can be established in case of IPR theft.
 The greatest losses for IP holders in host countries are, however, arguably in areas in which IP theft is perpetrated by competitors not effectively prevented from their infringement by the domestic law enforcement agencies in charge.
 Tackling these cases of theft with BITs disciplines will be difficult, since litigation against host governments is promising only for cases in which a clear government act that relates to the alleged loss has taken place.